By Henry John Steiner

 Mrs. Mackenzie and her five children left their farm on the Hudson and went to live with relatives in Morristown, New Jersey.
 Exactly how the Sleepy Hollow farm was disposed of is not clear.
 We find maps showing that, within two or three years, a new owner named Edwin Bartlett had taken possession of the place.
 One local history indicates that the Bartlett family lived briefly in the old farmhouse, until the completion of a new, more substantial residence near it.
 The property then came into the hands of Bartlett’s business partner, the great railroad builder, William Henry Aspinwall—the businessman behind the construction of the Panama Canal.
 Aspinwall’s son, General Lloyd Aspinwall, is said to have been the next owner.
 The estate was purchased (apparently upon the sudden death of Lloyd Aspinwall) in 1886 by William Rockefeller, brother and business partner of John D. Rockefeller, Sr. William Rockefeller (according to a website at the Rockefeller Archives) either had his mansion built from scratch or substantially modified the existing mansion which had been created earlier for Edwin Bartlett.

-Two of the Mackenzie sons became military officers.
+Three of the Mackenzie sons became military officers.
 The eldest of the Mackenzie children, Ranald Mackenzie, became a noted Union cavalry general during the Civil War.
 He is reputed to have been the most effective general in the West during the Indian Wars of the latter nineteenth century.
 He was also reputed to be an arch-disciplinarian whose troops referred to him as “the perpetual punisher.”
-Ranald’s younger brother, Alexander Slidell Mackenzie, Jr., became a lieutenant commander in the U. S. Navy.
+The older of Ranald’s two younger brothers, Alexander Slidell Mackenzie, Jr., became a lieutenant commander in the U. S. Navy.
 He was killed in battle, leading an attack against natives on the Island of Taiwan (then known as Formosa) in 1867.
 The chain of events that lead him into action is known as the “Rover Incident.”

 In considering Alexander Slidell Mackenzie and the Somers Affair, we are left with a number of questions that are difficult to answer.
 Among them: Was Mackenzie justified in his actions?
 Was Philip Spencer genuinely plotting a mutiny?
 How did the Somers Affair color the relationship between Mackenzie and his brother-in-law (and neighbor), Matthew C. Perry?
 How did life unfold for Mrs. Mackenzie after the death of her husband, and what kind of help did she receive raising her five children?
 What became of Mackenzie’s grave at Saint Mark’s Church-in-the-Bowery?
 The Mackenzie home was apparently too diminutive to appear on period maps; was it already standing when Mackenzie bought the property, or was the home built at the time of the Mackenzie’s purchase of the land?